croessner/nauthilus-website/docs/configuration/full-example.md

 lua:
   # Lua features configuration
   features:                             # Default: empty list
+    # Lua Feature execution flags
+    # Each feature can declare in which auth state it should run:
+    # - when_authenticated: true|false   # run when request.authenticated == true
+    # - when_unauthenticated: true|false # run when request.authenticated == false
+    # - when_no_auth: true|false         # run when request.no_auth == true (passwordless flows)
+    # Defaults when all three are omitted or all set to false: when_authenticated=true, when_unauthenticated=true, when_no_auth=false.
+    # Note: Local/in-memory cache hits set authenticated=true; features configured for authenticated can run for cache hits as well.
     - name: demo                        # Required
       script_path: ./server/lua-plugins.d/features/demo.lua  # Required
+      when_authenticated: true
+      when_unauthenticated: true
       when_no_auth: false
     - name: comm
       script_path: ./server/lua-plugins.d/features/comm.lua
+      when_authenticated: true
+      when_unauthenticated: false
       when_no_auth: true

   # Lua filters configuration